nolcut/FaaSr-synthetic/README.md

 To view the download files, go to the same console as above and look for the faasr bucket

+# Dependencies
+* Minio
+To install Minio, run the following command in your terminal:
+<pre><code>pip3 install minio</code></pre>

 # test
 small_workflow is a FaaSr workflow that was translated from the WfInstance, 'blast-chameleon-small-004.json'

-In order to run the workflow, you must download it's files to S3 with download_faasr_files.py
+note: In order to run the workflow, you must download it's files to S3 with download_faasr_files.py

 # To-do
 * Make GUI to upload WfFormat files, take S3/FaaS credentials, and download FaaSr workflow's files to S3